-External PC wake-up gateway
+WakeMyPC - External PC wake-up gateway

-PowerMAN includes the facility to wake, on demand, any PC within the managed site.
-This allows a PC, perhaps required by a remote worker or Technical Support to be activated when powered down.
+PowerMAN includes the facility to integrate with Data Synergy's WakeMyPC product.
+This allows any computer within a managed site to be woken on demand.
+This may be used by a remote worker or Technical Support to activate the workstation when it is powered off.

-This is achieved by using the Wake-On-LAN (WOL) feature present in most modern computers.
-To wake a suitably configured PC a wake gateway must be present on your network.
-This allows the PowerMAN server to send a WOL request to the PC.

-The gateway provided with PowerMAN is called Wake Proxy and is available upon request from PowerMAN Technical Support.
-Wake Proxy requires a computer (which does not need to be a server) with an internet facing networking connection to be running Microsoft IIS 5 or later (Windows 2000 or later).
+This feature is achieved by using the Wake-On-LAN (WoL) feature present in most modern computers.
+To wake a suitably configured PC a WakeMyPC gateway must be present on your network.
+This allows the PowerMAN server to send a WoL request to the PC.
+WakeMyPC requires a computer (which does not need to be a server) with an internet facing networking connection to be running Microsoft IIS 5 or later (Windows 2000 or later).

-For suitable configured site a PC can be simply awoken by using the 'wake' link on the PowerMAN website:
+When this feature is enabled a PC can be simply woken by using the 'Wake' link on the PowerMAN reporting website: